Unveiling the crucial role of ferroptosis in host resistance to streptococcus agalactiae infection

 Abstract

 IL-1β represents an important inflammatory factor involved in the host response against GBS infection.
 Prior research has suggested a potential involvement of IL-1β in the process of ferroptosis.
 However, the relationship between IL-1β and ferroptosis in the context of anti-GBS infection remains uncertain.
-This research demonstrates that the significance of ferroptosis in the host's immune defense against GBS infection in a mouse model of abdominal infection, with peritoneal macrophages identified as the primary cells undergoing ferroptosis.
-Subsequent studies have shown that IL-1β promotes lipid oxidation in macrophages by upregulating pathways associated with lipid oxidation.
+This research demonstrates that the occurrence of ferroptosis is essential for the host’s defense against GBS infection in a mouse model of abdominal infection, with peritoneal macrophages identified as the primary cells undergoing ferroptosis.
+Further research indicates that IL-1β induces lipid oxidation in macrophages through the upregulation of pathways related to lipid oxidation.
 Concurrently, IL-1β is not only involved in the initiation of ferroptosis in macrophages, but its production is intricately linked to the onset of ferroptosis.
 Ultimately, we posit that ferroptosis acts as a crucial initiating factor in the host response to GBS infection, with IL-1β playing a significant role in the resistance to infection by serving as a key inducer of ferroptosis.

 Article activity feed